cdbrown0702/cs326-final-team-rho/docs/gradingrubric.md

 ### Submit Report Page __/25
 - Can only be used if you are actually logged in as a registered user
-- Contains fields where user can input information about a report
+- Contains fields where user can input information about a report (Location coordinates, event name, category, date and description)
 - Once submit button is clicked, report is sent to database
 - User is sent to map view page where they can see their new report